SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 If you don't have an opportunity to install an IDE, you can use some online Java IDE like **Repl.it** [https://repl.it/languages/java](https://repl.it/languages/java).

 ### Low- and high-level languages, runtime environments
-A program is, in essence, a **set of instructions** that ask the computer to carry out specific tasks.
+A program is, in essence, a **set of instructions** that ask the computer to carry out specific problems.
 They are entered by the programmer and **executed unconditionally by the machine**.

 There are different types of **programming languages**. **Lowest-level** languages are used to write the **instructions commanding the processor** - **Assembler** is one such language.
 Higher-level languages are utilized to create an operating system, drivers for managing hardware (video card drivers, for example), web browsers, compilers, engines for game graphics (game engines), and other system components and programs.
 Even higher-level languages like **JavaScript**, **C#**, and **Python** are used to create application software, like programs for reading mail or chatting.

-**Low-level languages** command hardware directly and require a lot of effort, and a vast number of commands, to carry out a specific task. **Higher-level languages** require less code to achieve the same result but have no direct access to hardware.
+**Low-level languages** command hardware directly and require a lot of effort, and a vast number of commands, to carry out a specific problem. **Higher-level languages** require less code to achieve the same result but have no direct access to hardware.
 They are used to develop application software like web and mobile applications.

 Most of the software we use daily like music players, video players, GSP programs, etc., is written on high-level **languages for application programming** like Python, JavaScript, C#, Java, C++, PHP, etc.